apache/doris-website/docs/ecosystem/flink-doris-connector.md

 For the complete code, refer to:[DorisSinkExample.java](https://github.com/apache/doris-flink-connector/blob/master/flink-doris-connector/src/test/java/org/apache/doris/flink/example/DorisSinkExample.java)

-#### RowData Format
+##### RowData Format

 RowData is the internal format of Flink.
-If the upstream incoming data is in the RowData format, you need to use the RowDataSerializer to serialize the data.
+If the upstream data is in RowData format, you need to use the `RowDataSerializer` to serialize the data.

 ```Java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();